 19. To enter the error associated with the first floor stage of the structure, click Edit First Flood Stage Error from the shortcut menu (Figure 11.22).
-The Error Associated with First Floor Stage dialog box will open (Figure 11.23).
+The Error Associated with First Floor Stage dialog box will open (see Figure 11.23, page 11-17).
 FDA assumes the normal distribution for first floor stage and you must enter a standard deviation for it even if it is zero (no uncertainty).
-This value is entered in the stdev box (see Figure 11.23, page 11-15).
+This value is entered in the stdev box (see Figure 11.23, page 11-17).